Shaping the future of MSME with a solid online presence

-CYBERJAYA: Establishing an online business presence is the future for micro, small & medium enterprises (MSME) to grow its reach locally and globally for future sustainability, said MYNIC Bhd (MYNIC) CEO Datuk Hasnul Fadhly Hasan (pix).
+Establishing an online business presence is the future for micro, small & medium enterprises (MSME) to grow its reach locally and globally for future sustainability, said MYNIC Bhd (MYNIC) CEO Datuk Hasnul Fadhly Hasan.

 Hasnul said it is important for MSME or any businesses in general to look at adoptions of digital premises because establishing an online business presence is the future for customer reach and sustainability.